andycroll/andycroll.com/_posts/2021/2021-02-22-url-helpers-outside-views-controllers.md

 end
 ```

-URL helpers are normally used in the context of a web request.
-The view or controller action will be provided the `host` or domain by the application.
+URL helpers are used in the context of a web request, i.e. within a view or controller.
+In these cases the `host` or domain of the request is provided automatically by the application.
 Outside of this context you'll need to ensure you specify a `host` for any helpers ending in `_url`.

 An enhanced version of this pattern is to use an Active Support concern and piggyback on the (probably) already set Action Mailer url options.